 Fukushima has since also appeared on the dark-tourism radar.
 Some journalists and photographers, who were given special permits to visit, brought home striking images of some of the ghost towns

-Another place that has attracted attention within the context of dark tourism but is also not featured here (but in the Netflix series
+Another place that has attracted attention within the context of dark tourism but is not featured here (but e.g. in a Netflix series

 ), is Aokigahara

 .
 It's indeed a hotspot of suicides, but in addition to those going there with the actual intention of committing suicide, apparently there are also increasing numbers of visitors attracted to the forest because of that dark aura … and some do indeed encounter relics of suicides, or even dead bodies.
 I find this rather borderline for ethical